surniaulula/wpsso/readme.txt

 = 8.28.1-rc.1 =

-(2021/05/04) Fixed the missing sucomTextLen() function calls to display text limits after saving/updating in the block editor.
+(2021/05/04) Fixed the missing jQuery sucomTextLen() function calls to display text limits after saving/updating in the block editor.

 = 8.28.0 =